BrockFielder/COMP3005Project2/README.txt

 2.)
 Open it in your favourite Python IDE
 3.)
 Ensure that psycopg2 is installed.
 4.)
 Ensure that Flask is installed
 5.)
-Create a new folder called 'templates' and place all the HTML files in it or just use the .zip file and extract them all and leave them in a folder one below where the project file is
+Create a new folder called 'templates' and place all the HTML files in it or just use the .zip file and extract them all and leave them in a folder one below where the project file is.
+I couldn't create a any folders, I apologise, I do not know why GitHub is acting up, I just get an error message.
+I also will put a zip for SQL.
 6.)
 Run the program
 7.)
 Copy the link and put it in your favourite browser